halfa/alambic/report/howtoContribFromScratch.md

 -----------

 ### Computer
 We assume that you have at you disposal a fresh or not-so-broken install of Fedora (21 preferred), and a resonable disk space remaining (more than 10GB).
-We assume too you have administrator's priviledges.
+We assume that you have administrator's privileges too.

 > The testing was done on a fresh install of Fedora 21 Workstation (64bit) up-to-date as of 18 march 2015
 > LaTeXiLa's version is latest

 ### Human
-We assume that you are not affraid of the command line.
+We assume that you are not afraid of the command line.
 You can copy/paste commands in most terminals using 'Ctrl'+'Shift'+'C' and 'Ctrl'+'Shift'+'V'.